 If you want to hold the knives before buying, use their store locator to find a retailer near you.

 Wusthof offers 8 knife collections.
-The 5 most popular collections, which I highlight below, are Classic, Classic Ikon, Ikon, Gourmet, and Epicure.
+The most popular collections, which I highlight below, are Classic, Classic Ikon, Ikon, and Gourmet.

 Wusthof Classic (view on Amazon): The Classic is Wusthof’s original knife collection.
 Forged from high-carbon stainless steel and featuring a black composite handle, the Classic is a favorite among home cooks and professionals alike.